N.C. governor promotes substance use recovery during Vaya Health visit

 “The benefit of NARCAN® to an individual is life-saving,” said Vaya CEO Brian Ingraham.
 “But it can also be the first step toward seeking treatment and ultimately finding hope and recovery.”

-Vaya manages Medicaid and other public funding for behavioral health and developmental disability services in 23 western N.C. counties.
+Vaya manages Medicaid and other public funding for behavioral health and developmental disability services in 32 N.C. counties.
 In addition to NARCAN® distribution programs, Vaya is leading initiatives to increase the number of local substance use detox beds, expand medication-assisted treatment (MAT) and expand services available to women who are pregnant and using opioids.

 Vaya, which leads the Western N.C.
 Substance Use Alliance, also supports assertive outreach programs to help opioid users, safe medication disposal programs and local government efforts to improve substance use treatment models.
 In 2016, Vaya funded the distribution of 1,300 NARCAN® doses throughout the region.
 To date, that medication has reversed at least 112 reported overdoses in 13 counties.